 If you experience any of these serious side effects, stop taking Norditropin and seek medical attention immediately.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
+You are encouraged to report the negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 What are the long-term side effects of Norditropin?